Roof Ventilation Fans

 So ideally, in principle, the ingress points have to be further most distance away from the fan, so as to air wash the distance in between the two points, and the ingress or eaves vents themselves need to have minimal resistance, the efficiency of which is going to affect the fan efficiency.

-In the case of a ventilating the roof space of a skillion roof, where the distance between ceiling and roof lining can be as little as 200mm having a dedicated ingress with a fan at the opposite end, there would be some benefit in both relieving the heat gain and offsetting the saturation of the ceiling insulation.
+In the case of a ventilating the roof space of a skillion roof, where the distance between ceiling and roof lining can be as little as 150mm the exercise would be pointless

 How long is the fan going to last?…..given that manufacturers such as EBM Papst and Zeihl Abegg do not recommend their fans be used in conditions above 60 degrees